It's Not That Simple

 It's Not That Simple is a 2016 Indian comedy-drama web series starring Akshay Oberoi, Vivan Bhatena, Karan Veer Mehra, Swara Bhaskar, Sumeet Vyas, Purab Kohli, Manasi Rachh, Neha Chauhan, Rohan Shah and Devika Vatsa in the lead roles.
 It was written by Charudutt Acharya and directed by Danish Aslam.
 It originally premiered on Voot on 21 October 2016.
-Swara marked her web series debut with this and received praises for her performance.
+Swara marked her web series debut with this and received praise for her performance.